Skip to main content

 For example, if you are using MoveIt Pro with a mobile manipulator, the robot_driver_persist_launch_file and simulated_robot_driver_persist_launch_file can be used to launch Nav2 via the launch file.

-MoveIt Pro makes available a selection of commonly used objectives through the moveit_pro_objectives package.
+MoveIt Pro makes available a selection of commonly used Objectives through the moveit_pro_objectives package.
 You can use them by adding the following to your config.yaml:

 objective_library_paths: